mendersoftware/mender-docs/03.Client-installation/02.Install-with-Debian-package/01.Upgrading/docs.md

     category: docs
 ---

-This page describes how to upgrade one Mender client version to a different Mender client version.
+This page describes how to upgrade one Mender Client version to a different Mender Client version.

 ## Minor and patch versions